Paradoxxs/Gitbook/intelligence/intelligence.md

 Everyone has bias, it the human brain trying to simplify information around us. it important for an analyst to be aware of their own bias, allowing you to counter your biases the effect on your analysis.

-Which is why the CTI team, need to be compromised of multiple different type of people, with diffeence experience and backgrounds to combat their biases.
+Which is why the CTI team, need to be compromised of multiple different type of people, with difference experience and backgrounds to combat their biases.

 Cognitive bias [24 Cognitive Biases stuffing up your thinking](https://yourbias.is/)